gobeyondidentity/developer-docs/docs/introduction.md

 - **Simple for developers to integrate:** to reduce engineering workload so developers can work on their core product instead of authentication

-The only solution that met the above requirements was an authentication framework built off public-private key pairs.
+Beyond Identity is an authentication framework built off public-private key pairs.

 While we're not the first to solve the problem with asymmetric cryptography, today's existing solutions fall short, given the lack of cross-platform interoperability, and the friction presented to users.